followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/3 Methods/getCombinedFilter().md

 ===================================================================

 <!--shortDescription-->
-Returns the total filter that combines all the filters applied.
+Gets the total filter that combines all the filters applied.
 <!--/shortDescription-->

 <!--returnType-->any<!--/returnType-->